TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.25.md

 ---

-And he said unto them, The kings of the Gentiles have lordship over them; and they that have authority over them are called Benefactors.
+He said to them, "The kings of the nations lord it over them, and those who have authority over them are called 'benefactors.'